salilab/mdt/doc/usage.rst

    the directory where you have MODELLER installed (on a Mac, this would look like `modeller="/Library/modeller-XXX"` where `XXX` is the Modeller version).

-   If you installed glib, HDF5, or pkg-config in non-standard locations (i.e. not `/usr/include` for glib and HDF5, and not `/usr/bin` for pkg-config) you will also need to tell scons where to find them.
-Add similar lines to :file:`config.py` to set *path* for pkg-config and *includepath* for glib and HDF5 (e.g. `path="/opt/local/bin"` and `includepath="/opt/local/include"` on a Mac).
+   If you installed any of the prerequisites in non-standard locations (i.e. not `/usr/include` for glib and HDF5, and not `/usr/bin` for pkg-config or SWIG) you will also need to tell scons where to find them.
+Add similar lines to :file:`config.py` to set *path* for pkg-config and SWIG and *includepath* for glib and HDF5 (e.g. `path="/opt/local/bin"` and `includepath="/opt/local/include"` on a Mac).

 If you want to install MDT, run `scons install`.
 You can additionally specify a `prefix` option (or set it in :file:`config.py`) to install in a different